 An individual debtor may exempt from property of the estate that property claimed as exempt under state law or under the applicable federal exemptions.
 In a joint case, both spouses must choose the same exemptions.
-11 U.S.C. § 522 (b).
+11 U.S.C. § 522 (b)(1).
 Fed.
 R. Bankr.
 P. 4003 (b) provides that the trustee or any creditor may file objection to the claimed exemptions within 30 days after the conclusion of the meeting of creditors or the filing of any amendment to the list or supplemental schedules, unless the court grants additional time for objection within that period.
 If objection has been filed, the examiner should also be furnished for review any order by the bankruptcy court overruling or otherwise resolving such objection.

-The exemptions are scheduled in the Schedule of Real Property (Schedule "B-1" for cases filed prior to August 1, 1991, or Schedule "A" for cases filed on or after August 1, 1991) and the Schedule of Exempt Property (Schedule "B-4" for cases filed prior to August 1, 1991, or Schedule "C" for cases filed on or after August 1, 1991).
-The Schedules should be reviewed to verify whether the exemptions under state law (pursuant to 11 U.S.C. § 522(b)(2)) are chosen or whether the federal exemptions (pursuant to 11 U.S.C. § 522(b)(1)) are chosen.
+The exemptions are scheduled in the Schedule of Real Property (Schedule "B-1" for cases filed prior to August 1, 1991, or Schedule "B-4" for cases filed on or after August 1, 1991) and the Schedule of Exempt Property (Schedule "B-4" for cases filed prior to August 1, 1991, or Schedule "C" for cases filed on or after August 1, 1991).
+The Schedules should be reviewed to verify whether the exemptions under state law (pursuant to 11 U.S.C. § 522(b)(3)) are chosen or whether the federal exemptions (pursuant to 11 U.S.C. §§ 522(b)(2), 522(d)) are chosen.
 If the federal exemptions are chosen, only an equity interest is exempted (subject to indexing of the allowed amount pursuant to 11 U.S.C. § 104) and the remaining value of the land remains part of the estate until abandoned.
-If the state exemptions are chosen, the entire value of the homestead is exempted.
+If the state exemptions are chosen, the exemptions are subject to the limitations set forth in 11 U.S.C. § 522.
 The title examiner also should be aware that even though property is exempt, a mortgagee or other lien creditor may not commence or continue a foreclosure action against the debtor or obtain a conveyance from the debtor, so long as the automatic stay continues in effect.
-Unless relief from the automatic stay has been obtained by the debtor (by final order of the bankruptcy court to permit the action), the stay continues until the earliest of (a) the closing of the bankruptcy case, (b) the dismissal of the bankruptcy case or (c), in a Chapter 7 case concerning an individual or in a case under Chapter 9, 11, 12 or 13, the grant or denial of discharge.
+Unless relief from the automatic stay has been obtained (by final order of the bankruptcy court to permit the action) or an exception to the stay applies under § 362(b), the stay continues until the earliest of (a) the closing of the bankruptcy case, (b) the dismissal of the bankruptcy case or (c), in a Chapter 7 case concerning an individual or in a case under Chapter 9, 11, 12 or 13, the grant or denial of discharge.
 11 U.S.C. § 362; Fed.
 R. Bankr.
 P. 4001.